 - Social Services—Youth development programs - including Scouts and Boys and Girls Clubs, Adoption Agencies, Foster Care Programs, Teen Pregnancy Prevention Coordinator, Family Preservation Specialist

 - Health Care and Family Wellness—Public Health Programs, Hospital Family Support Professionals, Child Life Specialist

 - Family and Career Services—Employee Assistance Program Specialist, Childcare Administrator, Family Financial Planner

 Did you Know?

-CNN Money rated the Family Studies major as, "the top major you never heard of that could get you a job when you graduate with a bachelor's degree."
+CNN Money rated the Family Science major as, "the top major you never heard of that could get you a job when you graduate with a bachelor's degree."

 in the field have been completed.